meltaxa/musicfig/README.md

 To play music you can use the following **options**:

+* MP3 files;

 * A Spotify Premium subscription account.
 For an enhanced experience, Spotify is recommended but not required.

-* MP3 files.

 # Install